CogStack/CogStack-Pipeline/README.md

 ## Example usage

-The entire process is configured via a single config file, which, in order for Spring Batch to pick up correctly, is determined by the java system variable TURBO_LASER.
-This should point to a directory, containing the floowing files as required
+The entire process is configured a directory containing config files, which is supplied as a single command line argument.
+These config files selectively activate Spring profiles as required to perform required processing and output writing steps.

-Here, you will need to configure input and output database connection details, the activeMQ server and other particulars specific to the job you want to run (for example, the GATE home directory, and the GATE application .xgapp)

-> tikaJob.conf
-> gateJob.conf
-> dBLineFixerJob.conf
-> basicJob.conf

 Examples of config file are in the exampleConfigs dir.
-Note, these test configurations are split into multiple configs, to ease integration testing, but they could just as easily all be places into one of the above named files in production.

-The parameters of other configuration files are job specific (e.g. tika.properties has keepTags for specifying whether to output in XHTML or plaintext).
-The details of each are described in the comments of the respective example files
+Most are relatively self explanatory, or should be annotated to explain their meaning.

 example configs can be generated from the gradle task: